radleylewis/blog/pages/writing/arch_btrfs_encrypt_qtile_001.md

 We are now working within our Arch system on our device, but it's important to note that we can't yet reboot our machine.
 Let's continue with a few steps that we need to repeat again (such as setting our root password, timezones, keymaps and language) given the previous settings were in the context of our ISO.

 1. set your local time and locale on your system:
 - `ln -sf /usr/share/zoneinfo/Asia/Bangkok /etc/localtime` (this is in your system, not on the iso)
 - `hwclock --systohc`
 - locale `nvim /etc/locale.gen` uncomment your locale, write and exit and then run `locale-gen`
 - `echo "LANG=en_US.UTF-8" >> /etc/locale.conf` for locale
 - `echo "KEYMAP=en..." >> /etc/vconsole.conf` for keyboard
-2. change the hostname `echo "arch" >> /etc/x1` (feel free to customise to your case)
+2. change the hostname `echo "x1" >> /etc/hostname` (feel free to customise to your case, the x1 in my case is for the Lenovo x1 Carbon I am installing Arch on).
 3. set your root password: `passwd`
 4. set up a new user (replace `rad` with your preferred username):
 - create `useradd -m -g users -G wheel rad`;
 - give your user a password with `passwd rad` (you will be prompted to enter a password); and,
 - add your user to the sudoers group: `echo "rad ALL=(ALL) ALL" >> /etc/sudoers.d/rad`
 5. set mirrorlist `sudo reflector -c Thailand -a 12 --sort rate --save /etc/pacman.d/mirrorlist` (once again you can substitute Thailand with the location relevant to you)

+Next, we will install all of the packages we need for our system.
+Refer to the bottom of this guide for a short summary on each package being installed.
+It's imperative to always know what you are doing, and what you are installing!

 > !NOTE: you could of course install all of the following packages together, but I have broken them up so they are easier to reason about.

 6. install the main packages that our system will use:
 ```bash
 pacman -Syu base-devel linux linux-headers linux-firmware btrfs-progs grub efibootmgr mtools networkmanager network-manager-applet openssh sudo vim git iptables-nft ipset firewalld reflector acpid grub-btrfs
 ```

 7. install the following based on the manufacturer of your CPU:
   - **intel:** `pacman -S intel-ucode`
   - **amd**: `pacman -S amd-code`

 8. install your window manager of choice:
 ```bash
 pacman -S qtile xorg lightdm lightdm-gtk-greeter
 ```
-> !NOTE: I am using QTile with X11.
+> !NOTE: I am using QTile with X11, but you can just as easily install gnome, kde or whichever tiling window manager or graphical user environment that you would like at this stage.
 I am using X11 because at the time of writing I have experienced issues with using QTile as a Wayland compositor.
 I will revisit this from time to time and update this guide accordingly.

 9. install other useful packages:
 ```bash
 pacman -S man-db man-pages texinfo bluez bluez-utils pipewire alsa-utils pipewire pipewire-pulse pipewire-jack sof-firmware ttf-firacode-nerd alacritty firefox